LADSoft/OrangeC/doc/Technical Documentation/Compiler IPC format.md

 At the lowest level, various structures such as the type structure and symbol structure are being streamed.
-In this document, we will be considering things in a general sense and won't delve into exact details of what is being streamed for each item.
+In this document, we will be considering things in a general sense and won't delve into exact details of what is being streamed for each low-level structure.

 ## 1.0.0 Multiple input files